lihaoze123/olymp-in-typst/README.md

 ```

 **Content Rendering:**
-- When `latex` is `true`: Content rendered as LaTeX using mitex
+- When `format` is `"latex"`: Content rendered as LaTeX using mitex
-- When `markdown` is `true`: Content rendered as Markdown using cmarker (with mitex for math)
+- When `format` is `"markdown"`: Content rendered as Markdown using cmarker (with mitex for math)
-- Otherwise: Content evaluated as Typst markup
+- When `format` is `"markup"` or default: Content evaluated as Typst markup

 ### `maketitle`